-1.3.
 Carrier mediated transport

-Drug molecules are transported with the help of carrier systems across the cell membrane and then delivered into systemic circulation [34].
-The process requires adenosine triphosphate in the form of energy to promote the uptake of macromolecules with the help of the carrier.
+Drug molecules are transported with the help of carrier systems across the cell membrane and then delivered into systemic circulation.34 The process requires adenosine triphosphate in the form of energy to promote the uptake of macromolecules with the help of the carrier.
 Binding of the carrier to the target molecule depends upon various factors.
-Drug-carrier complex crosses the intestinal membrane, even against the concentration gradient.
-For instance, small di/tripeptides (such as lactam antibiotics and angiotensin converting enzyme [ACE] inhibitors), monosaccharides, and amino acids are transported by this mechanism [48].
+Drug-carrier complex crosses the intestinal

-1.4.
 Receptor mediated transport

 In receptor-mediated transport, protein and peptides act as receptor for the ligand present on the cell surface or itself act as the receptors on the cell surface.
-Clathrin-mediated endocytosis and caveolae-mediated endocytosis are some effective pathways for biological macromolecule uptake [49].
-Clathrin-mediated endocytosis results in the formation of vesicles covered with clathrin protein (120 nm), which then fuse with early endosomes [49].
-This technique works well with particles under 200 nm.
+Clathrinmediated endocytosis and caveolae-mediated endocytosis are some effective pathways for biological macromolecule uptake.49 Clathrin-mediated endocytosis results in the formation of vesicles covered with clathrin protein (120 nm), which then fuse with early endosomes.49 This technique works well with particles under 200 nm.
 With increasing particle size, caveolae-mediated internalization is the primary route of entrance, especially for particles larger than 500 nm.
-Caveolae-mediated internalization is a non-specific absorption mechanism that results in the production of caveolae-coated vesicles (50-80 nm) that later undergo direct exocytosis due to their ability to avoid early endosomes [49].
-The most notable distinction between clathrin-mediated and caveolae-mediated endocytosis is that the former involves the invagination of clathrin-coated pits, whereas the latter involves the formation of a large number of buds on the membrane [50].
+Caveolae-mediated internalization is a non-specific absorption mechanism that results in the production of caveolae-coated vesicles (50-80 nm) that later undergo direct exocytosis due to their ability to avoid early endosomes.49 The most notable distinction between clathrin-mediated and caveolae-mediated endocytosis is that the former involves the invagination of clathrincoated pits, whereas the latter involves the formation of a large number of buds on the membrane.50

-2. Gridlocks to oral delivery of therapeutic peptides and proteins
+Gridlocks to oral delivery of therapeutic peptides and proteins

-Despite the fact that oral delivery of PPs has piqued the interest of drug manufacturers and funding bodies, there are a number of factors hindering the oral absorption of PPs, including instability, enzymatic degradation, acid hydrolysis, impermeability macromolecules across intestinal epithelial membrane, and difficulty in formulation.
-The cell lining, comprising outer membrane of cell and tight intersections between adjoining cells is largely responsible for the physiological barrier, albeit the mucus membrane and many of efflux transporters may likewise assume a part in controlling medication absorption [51].
-These barriers, however, are also the first line of protection against toxins, antigen, and pathogens.
+Despite the fact that oral delivery of PPs has piqued the interest of drug manufacturers and funding bodies, there are a number of factors hindering the oral absorption of PPs, including GIT instability, enzymatic degradation, acid hydrolysis, impermeability of macromolecules across intestinal epithelial membrane, and difficulty in formulation.
+The cell lining, comprising outer membrane of cell and tight intersections between adjoining cells is largely responsible for the physiological barrier, albeit the mucus membrane and many of efflux transporters may likewise assume a part in controlling medication absorption.51 These barriers, however, are also the first line of protection against toxins, antigen, and pathogens.
 To overcome hurdles to oral distribution of PPs, it is important to thoroughly comprehend the physiological and physicochemical aspects of the formulation.
-The absorption cycle are described below to recognize the hindrances that therapeutic macromolecules should defeat during their uptake into the blood stream following oral ingestion.
+The absorption cycle is described below to recognize the hindrances that therapeutic macromolecules should defeat during their uptake into the blood stream following oral ingestion.

-2.1.
 Physiological barriers

-Following oral administration, the drug may encounter a number of physiological barriers that affect PPs absorption, including pH gradient, gastric emptying rate, intestinal transit duration, surface area, permeation across the epithelial membrane, and the expression of intestinal enzymes and transporters [32].
+Following oral administration, the drug may encounter a number of physiological barriers that affect PPs absorption, including pH gradient, gastric emptying rate, intestinal transit duration, surface area, permeation across the epithelial membrane, and the expression of intestinal enzymes and transporters.32 pH gradient